-Scalawag believes in trasparency in Southern politics and our own operations
+Scalawag believes in transparency in Southern politics and our own operations.

 We started Scalawag to address major gaps in coverage of the American South.
 At a time when trust of journalists is low, we believe that addressing the gap in coverage also requires a high standard of behavior.
 For Scalawag, that means that we want to thank donors who have supported our work—and make clear the standards we hold ourselves to.
 And it also means making our IRS filings—public records since Scalawag is a 501(c)3—easily accessible.

-Below you'll find: Donors and foundations who've given Scalawag substantial gifts, our statement on donor transparency, and (soon) a link to our 990s.
+Below you'll find: Donors and foundations who've given Scalawag substantial gifts, our statement on donor transparency, and links to our 990s.